ray-project/ray/doc/source/data/consuming-datastreams.rst

 Splitting Into and Consuming Shards
 ===================================

-Datasets can be split up into disjoint sub-datasets, or shards.
+Datastreams can be split up into disjoint iterators, or shards.
-Locality-aware splitting is supported if you pass in a list of actor handles to the :meth:`ds.split() <ray.data.Datastream.split>` function along with the number of desired splits.
 This is a common pattern useful for loading and sharding data between distributed training actors:

 .. note::

-  If using :ref:`Ray Train <train-docs>` for distributed training, you do not need to split the dataset; Ray Train will automatically do locality-aware splitting into per-trainer shards for you!
+  If using :ref:`Ray Train <train-docs>` for distributed training, you do not need to split the datastream; Ray Train will automatically do locality-aware splitting into per-trainer shards for you.

 .. literalinclude:: ./doc_code/consuming_datastreams.py
   :language: python